What the Church is saying about Sacramental Therapy

 You give someone Communion and you don’t know what that person needs: healing, forgiveness, salvation, more of the fullness of God, hope [Bishop Saenz, Jr says].
 You never know when people are coming to church hanging on by a thin thread.
 I always tell my boys (who are both pastors)...
 You better give people enough hope for them to make it through the day.
 That’s what’s on the line.
 And so, no pressure, right?
 But really, it’s not our work.
 That’s the work of the Spirit (Bishop Ruben Saenz, Jr/ Great Plains Annual Conference of The United Methodist Church).

-It has been my experience that God works mightily through the means of sacramental therapy when the heart is open to receiving.
-I personally use the anointing oils for a holistic wellness: mind, body and spirit.
-One area that has been so helpful for me is the area of emotional balance.
+It has been my experience that God works mightily through various "means" of His grace when the heart is open to receiving.
+One of those "means" of God's grace is anointing with oils, that by the way, come from the plants He designed to work within the emotional center of the human brain.
+I personally use the anointing oils for mind/body/spirit wellness every single day.
+One area that has been so very helpful for me is the area of emotional balance.